mandlajagan/mandlajagan/README.md

 \begin{rSection}{OBJECTIVE}

-{Recent B.Tech graduate passionate about innovative problem-solving and technology-driven solutions.
-Skilled in Python, C, HTML, and Data Structures.
+{I am pursing B.Tech final year and i am also passionate and innovative problem-solving and technology-driven solutions.
+Skilled in
+Python, C, HTML, and machine learning,operating system.
 Eager to apply theoretical knowledge to practical projects and expand skill set.
-Enthusiastic about exploring emerging technologies for impactful results.
 Committed to professional excellence and collaborative teamwork.}